Advent is the start of the Christmas season in Britain; it begins four Sundays before Christmas.

 Advent Candles and putting up a small religious picture to mark each day were other ways of counting down the days.

 The first actual advent calendar, which we still buy today, was produced in the early 1900s, although first mass-produced in 1908 by Gerhard Lang, who worked at the Reichhold & Lang printing office in Munich, Germany.

 The business produced over thirty different calendar patterns until the 1930s.
 These calendars had 24 doors and were a lot better decorated than the advent calendars we have these days.

 The Advent Calendar Chocolate.

-Before long, advent calendars had doors which when opened contained religious pictures, and some had chocolate in to keep the children’s attention.
+Before long, advent calendars had doors that, when opened, contained religious pictures, and some had chocolate in to keep the children’s attention.

-This was proving to be popular over the years but had to be put on hold when World War II started, because paper, cardboard and chocolate was limited.
+This was proving to be popular over the years but had to be put on hold when World War II started because paper, cardboard, and chocolate were limited.

 Ten years later, many countries were using the advent calendar to count the days to Christmas Day.

-The religious meaning of the advent calendars has been lost though.
-Also they don’t stop on Christmas Eve, normally they have a bigger door for Christmas Day.
+The religious meaning of the advent calendars has been lost, though.
+Also, they don’t stop on Christmas Eve; usually, they have a bigger door for Christmas Day.